MahmoudElSherbinee/Fix_My_Code_Challenge/0x01-challenge/README.md

-This README file is for 0x01-challenge project.
+This README file is for fix my code challenge v2.